Lead Scoring for Beginners

 Getting started with lead scoring can be simple.
 Once you have your ideal customer profile defined, you'll know the behavioral and demographic elements that make up your target customer.
 Keep the lines of communication open between marketing and sales to review and constantly iterate no matter where you start.

-By Lisa Heay, Marketing Planning Manager at Heinz Marketing
+By Lisa Heay, Director of Business Operations at Heinz Marketing

 Lead scoring is often made out to be a behemoth endeavor, but it really doesn’t have to be.
 If you’ve considered implementing a lead scoring process at your organization but you’re feeling a little overwhelmed by the project, keep reading.
-There are ways to start out with a simple process that you can expand on later.
+There are ways to start out with a simple process and expand on it later.
 It’s never going to be a set-and-forget type of project anyway.

 This approach helps both organizations measure the overall lead flow and quality, which ultimately impacts revenue.
 Having a common definition of lead qualification via scores helps the sales organization manage follow up processes and enable marketing to provide resources to support follow up and nurturing programs.
 This helps keep the flow of qualified leads consistent and steady.